limlyang121/ToppanAssignment-MVPBooksRecords/README.md

 Step 1.
 Install necessary packages
 Go to the ```front-end``` folder/directory and open cmd/unix to run ```npm install```. this code will download all dependency needed that store in package.json. it might show some warning of vulnurabilities since i not using the latest version of the packages. but the application will run despite the warning
 Step 2.
 Run the Application
-after the dependency installed successfully, just need to type npm start incmd/unix terminal and it should automatically open your default browser and load the page ```http://localhost:3000/``` it should book up the page like below
+after the dependency installed successfully, just need to type ```npm start``` in cmd/unix terminal and it should automatically open your default browser and load the page ```http://localhost:3000/``` it should book up the page like below

 ![image](https://user-images.githubusercontent.com/103249985/230548072-32a862b8-f485-498d-ba97-18d0460eb654.png)